The Concept of Virtue

 8. As part of one’s character, virtues interact with and further one another.
 The person who is gaining in humility is likely to grow in simplicity, and the one gaining in acceptance to gain in serenity.
 Similarly, the person growing in gentleness is likely to grow in kindness; the person growing in understanding to grow in compassion; the person growing in justice to grow in mercy; and the one growing in love to grow in all the virtues.

-The pages that follow build on these ideas and their discussion in PTP.
+The pages that follow build on these ideas and their discussion in the PTP books.

 [Image: Dr. Bob's and Anne's house in Akron, Ohio.
 See "A Day at Dr. Bob's," in PTP's YouTube channel, Audios & Videos: AA History & Big Book Authors.]